 Mission: The Memorial Endowment Trust provides a perpetual, prudently managed fund for generous legacy giving to support the Unitarian Universalist Community of Charlotte, its present and future members and its liberal religious mission.

 Source of Funds: The Trust grows assets through the professional management of contributions received from members and friends of the UUCC.
 Gifts of cash, securities or other assets can be made to honor or commemorate a special person or persons while providing the giver with the tax benefits of charitable giving.
-The relevant details of the honorarium or memorial may be indicated on the MET gift form.
+The relevant details of the honorarium or memorial may be indicated on the MET gift form or online donation form.

 Legacy Society and Plans of Giving: Gifts can also be made by including the Memorial Endowment Trust in estate documents; members and friends who do so become part of the Legacy Society (formerly the Chalice Society).
 Through membership in the Legacy Society, there are many ways of leaving a legacy to support your values.